Thiazide: Osteoporosis

 Hypocalcemia (low blood calcium) can be caused by a variety of conditions that reduce dietary calcium absorption, increase calcium excretion or both.
 Positive calcium balance occurs when calcium excretion is decreased and intake remains constant so that calcium is retained within the body.
 Higher levels of retained calcium are associated with increased bone mineral density and fewer fractures in individuals with osteoporosis.
 By a poorly understood mechanism, thiazides directly stimulate osteoblast differentiation and bone mineral formation, further slowing the course of osteoporosis.

 Dent's disease

 Thiazides may be used to treat the symptoms of Dent's disease, an X-linked genetic condition that results in electrolyte imbalance with repeated episodes of kidney stones.
 A case study of two brothers with the condition, two years of treatment with hydrochlorothiazide reduced the incidence of kidney stones and improved kidney function.
 The thiazide-like diuretic chlortalidone reduced urine calcium oxalate in seven of the eight males with inactivated CLCN5 gene that participated in the study.
-Inactivation of the CLCN5 gene causes Dent's disease Type 1.
+Inactivation of the CLCN5 gene causes Dent's disease type 1.
 The rare nature of Dent's disease makes it difficult to coordinate large controlled studies, so most evidence for thiazide use is with too few patients to make broad recommendations possible.
-Long-term thiazide use may not be advisable due to the risk of significant adverse side effects.

 Other uses

-Bromine intoxication can be treated by giving intravenous saline with either thiazides or Loop diuretics.
+Bromine intoxication can be treated by giving intravenous saline with either thiazides or loop diuretics.